nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ````

 ### 10. List all tasks: `listtask`
-List all tasks in the database.
+Lists all tasks in the database.

 Format: `listtask`